vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 TODO
 - make a function to make words lowercase before feeding into encoder
-- adapt Caesar cipher to work for shifts > 26
+- fix to work for phrases with spaces